Automattic/jetpack/projects/plugins/jetpack/readme.txt

 - AI Assistant: Add Upgrade button component on the UsagePanel.
 - AI Assistant: Add UsageBar component and add a sample of it to the Usage Panel.
 - AI Assistant: Connect real usage data on the UsagePanel.
-- AI Assistant: Enable backend prompts for 50% of production sites.
-- AI Assistant: Enable backend prompts for 100% of production sites.
+- AI Assistant: Enable backend prompts.
 - AI Assistant: Enhance toolbar UX.
-- AI Assistant: Expose current period start in the ai-assistant-feature endpoint.
 - AI Assistant: Register ai-assistant-usage-panel beta extension.
 - AI Extension: Change the filter to populate the Jetpack Form block with AI components.
 - AI Extension: Consolidate upgrade section of proofread and usage sections.